Coding-Fest-2024/frontend/README.md

 ---
 # Project access and setups:

-## Tabs V2 (This Repo) Currently running at: https://tabs-usyd.vercel.app/
+## This Repo is currently running at https://definitely-not-cusp.vercel.app/
+## Check https://tabs-usyd.vercel.app/ for v2 updates

 ## Setup locally:
 ### Setup